 The wildlife and forestry management plans for our hydroelectric plants along the Au Sable, Manistee and Muskegon rivers in Northern Michigan are specific about protecting threatened and endangered species.
-The bald eagle, Karner blue butterfly, trumpeter swan and Indiana bat are among the animals named.
-Because our lands along the rivers are largely undeveloped, they provide excellent nesting habitats and a healthy diet.
-We’re also involved in wetlands protection and monitoring, with extensive nest box programs for wood duck, bluebirds, purple martins, tree swallows and kestrels.
+The bald eagle, Karner blue butterfly, trumpeter swan and Indiana bat are among the animals we protect and manage land for.
+We also have extensive nest box programs for wood duck, bluebirds, purple martins, tree swallows and kestrels along the Hydro lands.
 We work with state and federal agencies and advocacy groups to integrate our efforts with the Huron-Manistee National Forest.

 We’ve had some notable success.
 Over the last couple decades, bald eagle breeding territories around our hydroelectric facilities have increased.
 Since 1994, more than 270 bald eagle chicks fledged on our hydroelectric lands.
 We’ve been working with Michigan’s Department of Natural Resources since 1995 to tag the peregrine falcon chicks that hatch every year at our Campbell Generating Complex in West Olive.